newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 We create a mysql app for sterilisation of animals in a pet clinic.

-This app is deployed with Argo CD and is made of :
+This app is deployed with Argo CD and is comprised of:
 *  A mysql deployment
 *  A PVC
 *  A secret